Register an Office Add-in that uses single sign-on (SSO) with the Microsoft identity platform

 - Choose Register.

-On the $ADD-IN-NAME$ page, copy and save the values for the Application (client) ID and the Directory (tenant) ID.
+Copy and save the values for the Application (client) ID and the Directory (tenant) ID.
 You'll use both of them in later procedures.

-This ID is the "audience" value when other applications, such as the Office host application (e.g., PowerPoint, Word, Excel), seek authorized access to the application.
+This ID is the "audience" value when other applications, such as the Office client application (e.g., PowerPoint, Word, Excel), seek authorized access to the application.
 It is also the "client ID" of the application when it, in turn, seeks authorized access to Microsoft Graph.

 If you get an error saying that the domain is already owned but you own it, follow the procedure at Quickstart: Add a custom domain name to Azure Active Directory to register it, and then repeat this step.
 (This error can also occur if you are not signed in with credentials of an admin in the Microsoft 365 tenancy.
 See step 2.
 Sign out and sign in again with admin credentials and repeat the process from step 3.)